ADD CONDITION

 Warnings and Precautions

-Do not use if you are allergic to chlorhexidine gluconate or any other ingredient in this product, or if you plan to use it in contact with the meninges (the protective membranes covering the brain and spinal cord) or in the genital area.
+Avoid using this product if you are allergic to chlorhexidine gluconate or any other ingredients.
+Do not use it in contact with the meninges (the protective membranes covering the brain and spinal cord), in the genital area, or as a preoperative skin preparation, especially on the head or face.

 Overdose

 If you accidentally swallow any antiseptic solution or skin cleanser, it is important to seek medical help immediately or contact a Poison Control Center.
-Signs of an overdose may not be specifically listed, but if you experience unusual symptoms, it's crucial to get assistance right away.
+Signs of an overdose may not be specifically listed, but prompt action is crucial.
 Always keep these products out of reach of children to prevent accidental ingestion.
+If you notice any unusual symptoms after swallowing, do not hesitate to get help.

 Pregnancy Use